 - Frankenputer: similar to Frankenbike, a computer made up of spare parts from dead computers and/or leftovers from upgrades of other computers.
 Often found in a Hacker Cave.

 - Frankenbite: a sound bite created through Quote Mining.
-(Partly called such because, in particularly bad cases, you can actually hear the seems between splices, making the result sound like a cobbled-together mess.)
+(Partly called such because, in particularly bad cases, you can actually hear the seams between splices, making the result sound like a cobbled-together mess.)

 - The 2012 Hurricane Sandy was called "Frankenstorm" because it made landfall around Halloween and was the result of two different storms colliding and combining, until some news networks decided this was insensitive and it became "Superstorm."